QuteBits/stackin/README.md

-Stackin (simple UI idea)
+Stackin (responsive UI concept)
 ========================

-An idea I've had when I tried to come up with some simple, appealing and compact way to show parsed textual information.
+An idea I've had when I tried to come up with some responsive, simple, appealing and compact way to show parsed textual information.

 ##### Live Demo: